appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 3. Click the **New Module** button located at the center of the screen.
 Choose **Query Module** and proceed to create a **new datasource** by selecting PostgreSQL.

-4. Enter the following details in the connection parameter fields:
+4. Enter the following details in the connection parameter fields.
+For this tutorial, we will use a product inventory database as an example to create queries and display data.

 <dd>